albertocarm/bayescores/README.md

 **Joint posterior densities** The mixture cure model jointly estimates the TR and OR parameters, yielding a joint posterior distribution of plausible values for both.
 This joint estimation is essential to avoid the bias that would arise if the parameters were fitted separately.
-In this example, however, we simulated a challenging scenario where the two parameters are difficult to disentangle due to limited follow-up.
-The model reflects this difficulty through a strong negative correlation between the estimates (Pearson correlation –0.615), which illustrates the lack of identifiability: the model struggles to assign effects correctly given the data limitations.
-This dependence is clearly visible in the figure.

 ``` r
 plot_correlated_densities(bayesian_fit, correlation_method="pearson")